mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

             hljs_languages:
                 - yaml
                 - rust

+* __`analytics`__: Defines configuration options for an analytics service.
+  Currently, only Google Analytics v4 is supported via the `gtag` option.

+    *   __`gtag`__: To enable Google Analytics, set to a Google Analytics v4 tracking ID, which uses the `G-` format.
+See Google's documentation to
+    [Set up Analytics for a website and/or app (GA4)][setup-GA4] or to [Upgrade to a Google Analytics 4 property][upgrade-GA4].

+            theme:
+                name: readthedocs
+                analytics:
+                    gtag: G-ABC123

+        When set to the default (`null`) Google Analytics is disabled for the site.

 * __`include_homepage_in_sidebar`__: Lists the homepage in the sidebar menu.
 As MkDocs requires that the homepage be listed in the `nav` configuration